ryantd42/NY-Legislative-Git/2023/S5608C-2023/bill.md

- PERSON TO BE A RESIDENT OF THE POLITICAL SUBDIVISION OR MUNICIPAL CORPO- RATION  OF THE STATE FOR WHICH HE OR SHE SHALL BE CHOSEN OR WITHIN WHICH HIS OR HER OFFICIAL FUNCTIONS ARE REQUIRED TO BE  EXERCISED,  SHALL  NOT PREVENT  A  PERSON  FROM HOLDING THE OFFICE OF ASSISTANT PUBLIC DEFENDER PROVIDED THAT SUCH PERSON RESIDES IN A  COUNTY  ADJOINING  ESSEX  COUNTY WITHIN THE STATE OF NEW YORK; PROVIDED, HOWEVER THAT ANY PERSON PERFORM- ING  SUCH FUNCTIONS OR HOLDING SUCH OFFICES IN ANY OTHER COUNTY SHALL BE A RESIDENT OF SUCH COUNTY UNLESS OTHERWISE PROVIDED BY LAW.
+ PERSON TO BE A RESIDENT OF THE POLITICAL SUBDIVISION OR MUNICIPAL CORPO- RATION  OF THE STATE FOR WHICH HE OR SHE SHALL BE CHOSEN OR WITHIN WHICH HIS OR HER OFFICIAL FUNCTIONS ARE REQUIRED TO BE  EXERCISED,  SHALL  NOT PREVENT A PERSON FROM HOLDING THE OFFICE OF ASSISTANT PUBLIC DEFENDER OF THE  COUNTY  OF  ESSEX,  PROVIDED  THAT  SUCH PERSON RESIDES IN A COUNTY ADJOINING ESSEX COUNTY WITHIN THE STATE OF NEW YORK;  PROVIDED,  HOWEVER THAT ANY PERSON PERFORMING SUCH FUNCTIONS OR HOLDING SUCH OFFICES IN ANY OTHER  COUNTY  SHALL  BE  A  RESIDENT  OF  SUCH  COUNTY UNLESS OTHERWISE PROVIDED BY LAW.
+THE PROVISIONS OF THIS SUBDIVISION SHALL NOT APPLY  TO ANY  PERSON  HOLDING  THE OFFICE OF FIRST ASSISTANT PUBLIC DEFENDER, THE HOLDER OF WHICH WOULD ASSUME THE DUTIES OF THE PUBLIC DEFENDER UPON  THE PUBLIC  DEFENDER'S ABSENCE FROM THE COUNTY OR UPON THE PUBLIC DEFENDER'S INABILITY TO PERFORM HIS OR HER DUTIES.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10133-03-3
+  LBD10133-05-3